Rainbow-Dreamer/musicpy_dev/README.md

+### Date: 2022-08-26

+Added control module to musicpy, which allows you to send MIDI messages converted from musicpy data structures in realtime to your DAW or any MIDI controllers.
+This means that you can using musicpy to compose a song and then play using your DAW with loaded VST instruments and Kontakt libraries.
+I will update the tutorial of how to use the control module in wiki when I have free time.

 ### Date: 2022-06-05

 Now mplang executable is recompiled to be using musicpy and sf2_loader as dynamic libraries, which means it depends on the musicpy and sf2_loader files that put with it, if you change some parameters inside the packages, you can use mplang with the updated versions.
 This change avoids any further recompilations of mplang executable when musicpy and sf2_loader are updated.
 If you want to use mplang with the latest version of musicpy and sf2_loader, just download the latest version and replace the files inside `mplang/mplang_parser/packages` folder.
 Now the mplang executable is located in `mplang/mplang_parser` folder instead of releases.